 CDR acts as a neutral third party to help solve problems between neighbors, landlords and tenants, consumers and merchants, organizations, businesses, co-workers, housemates, and others.
 We offer mediation on issues including pets, noise, lifestyle, rental agreements, money and more.
 The Community program can usually address any dispute that could conceivably be resolved through dialogue as long as both parties are genuinely interested in finding resolution to the problem and are competent to make decisions for themselves and understand the implications of such a decision.

 CDR partners with Lane County Department of Youth Services to bring juvenile offenders together with their victims to discuss the offense and all of its impacts and to reach agreements for reparation and healing.
 On occasion, when appropriate, CDR also provides mediation for cases involving adult offenders and their victims.

 We provide low-cost mediation services to parents and teens who need help resolving conflict between them.
 CDR offers an effective alternative to counseling that provides an opportunity for open communication and discussion of issues such as curfew, car use, school attendance, dating, friendships, drug use, and household responsibilities.

-For the past four decades, CDR has been building more peaceful communities in Lane County.
-Our services, and the training and workshops we provide, have helped tens of thousands learn how to use positive communication to transform conflict.
+For the past four decades, CDR has been building more peaceful communities in lane country.
+Our services and the training and workshops we provide, have helped tens of thousands learn communication transform conflict.